He's pretty good at making paper planesJonathan "Jon" Lajoie

 - Creepy Monotone: MC Vagina.

 - Crowning Moment Of Heart Warming: While pretty much all of his songs are NSFW, there is one song that is kid-friendly.
 "Stay At Home Dad".
 A song about him taking care of his infant son.
 D'AWWWWWWWWWW.
+And also hilarious because musically it's a Rage Against the Machine parody.
+I TAKE CARE OF MY CHILDREN!

 - A Date with Rosie Palms: "Alone In The Universe."